-In connection with two redemptions undertaken in 2014, AMP delivered a timely notice of redemption to the related trustee but failed to file a copy of such notice on EMMA on a timely basis.
-In connection with the issuance of the Series 2015 Bonds, certain portions of the maturities of the Series 2008 Bonds refunded with a portion of the proceeds the Series 2015 Bonds were left Outstanding and assigned new CUSIP numbers.
-Filings made with EMMA after the date of the issuance of the Series 2015 Bonds pursuant to the continuing disclosure undertaking given by AMP in connection with the Series 2008 Bonds inadvertently omitted such new CUSIP numbers.
+In connection with the issuance of AMP's Prairie State Energy Campus Project Revenue Bonds, Series 2015 (the "Prairie State 2015 Bonds"), certain portions of the maturities of the Prairie State Energy Campus Project Revenue Bonds, Series 2008 refunded with a portion of the proceeds of the Prairie State 2015 Bonds were left outstanding and assigned new CUSIP numbers.
+Filings made with EMMA after the date of the issuance of the Prairie State 2015 Bonds pursuant to the continuing disclosure undertaking given by AMP in connection with the Series 2008 Bonds inadvertently omitted such new CUSIP numbers.
 The information not previously filed under such CUSIPs was filed with EMMA by AMP on October 19, 2017.
-In connection with the issuance of ratings for AMP's Combined Hydroelectric Project Revenue Bonds, Series 2016A (Green Bonds) (the "2016 Combined Hydroelectric Projects Bonds"), the ratings on all AMP's Combined Hydroelectric Revenue Bonds were upgraded by Moody's and downgraded by Fitch.
-While such ratings were accurately reflected in the official statement relating to the 2016 Combined Hydroelectric Projects Bonds, no listed event filing was made in connection with the ratings actions.
+In connection with the issuance of ratings for the Combined Hydroelectric Projects Revenue Bonds, Series 2016A (the "Combined Hydroelectric Projects 2016 Bonds"), the ratings on all Bonds secured by the Indenture were upgraded by Moody's and downgraded by Fitch.
+While such ratings were accurately reflected in the official statement relating to the Combined Hydroelectric Projects 2016 Bonds, no listed event filing was made in connection with the ratings actions.
 Notice of such rating actions was filed with EMMA by AMP on October 20, 2017.
+In connection with the undertaking entered into in connection with the 2016 Greenup Bonds, AMP agreed to provide certain operating information.
+Information relating to the capacity factor of the Greenup Hydroelectric Facility was inadvertently omitted from the filing for fiscal year 2016.
+AMP filed the omitted information on November 30, 2017.
+In connection with the bonds issued for the PSEC, AMP inadvertently filed the audited financials for the City of Celina, Ohio for the fiscal year ended December 31, 2015 for the reporting period for the fiscal year ended December 31, 2016.
+The related audit for the City of Celina was finalized in January 2018 and the audited financial statements for the fiscal year ended December 31, 2016 were filed with EMMA by AMP on December 28, 2018.
 Other than as set forth in this paragraph, in the five years preceding the date of this Official Statement, AMP has materially complied with its other continuing disclosure undertakings under Rule 15c2-12.

-As will be provided in the Continuing Disclosure Agreement, if AMP fails to comply with any provision of the Continuing Disclosure Agreement, any Bondowner or "Beneficial Owner" of the Series 2017A Bonds may take such actions as may be necessary and appropriate, including seeking mandamus or specific performance by court order, to cause AMP to comply with its obligations under the Continuing Disclosure Agreement.
-"Beneficial Owner" will be defined in the Continuing Disclosure Agreement to mean any person holding a beneficial ownership interest in Series 2017A Bonds through nominees or depositories (including any person holding such interest through the book-entry only system of DTC).
-IF ANY PERSON SEEKS TO CAUSE AMP TO COMPLY WITH ITS OBLIGATIONS UNDER THE CONTINUING DISCLOSURE AGREEMENT, IT IS THE RESPONSIBILITY OF SUCH PERSON TO DEMONSTRATE THAT IT IS A "BENEFICIAL OWNER" WITHIN THE MEANING OF THE CONTINUING DISCLOSURE AGREEMENT.
+As will be provided in the Continuing Disclosure Undertaking, if AMP fails to comply with any provision of the Continuing Disclosure Undertaking, any Bondowner or "Beneficial Owner" of the Series 2021A Bonds may take such actions as may be necessary and appropriate, including seeking mandamus or specific performance by court order, to cause AMP to comply with its obligations under the Continuing Disclosure Undertaking.
+"Beneficial Owner" will be defined in the Continuing Disclosure Undertaking to mean any person holding a beneficial ownership interest in Series 2021A Bonds through nominees or depositories (including any person holding such interest through the book-entry only system of DTC).
+IF ANY PERSON SEEKS TO CAUSE AMP TO COMPLY WITH ITS OBLIGATIONS UNDER THE CONTINUING DISCLOSURE UNDERTAKING, IT IS THE RESPONSIBILITY OF SUCH PERSON TO DEMONSTRATE THAT IT IS A "BENEFICIAL OWNER" WITHIN THE MEANING OF THE CONTINUING DISCLOSURE UNDERTAKING.